Work

 The shift

-Developed AI-assisted workflow concepts for source transformation, scripting support, follow-through angle generation, editorial review, production planning, and quality control.
+Developing AI-assisted workflow concepts for source transformation, scripting support, editorial review, production planning, and quality control.

-• Identified AI use cases with practical production value
+• Identifies AI use cases with practical production value

-• Created clearer expectations for review and oversight
+• Creates clearer expectations for review and oversight

-• Framed AI as infrastructure that must be governed, tested, and improved
+• Frames AI as infrastructure that must be governed, tested, and improved

 Human judgment is not a vibe.
 It is an operating requirement.